 9. Chef Anahita Dhondy

 She is the youngest and an inspiring Chef heading the ultimate and trademark flavours of Parsi Cuisine at the very popular Parsi Food Joint & Cafe SodaBottleOpenerWala at Delhi NCR’s Khan Market & Gurgaon’s Cyber Hub.
 At 23 years of age, this female started off with a lot of challenges and hurdles on her way but ended up landing where her passion led her to.

 10. Sudha Kukreja

 Sudha Kukreja started off with the capital’s first seafood restaurant Ploof.
-She was able to make it a talking point of the city with delicious flavors, design and ambience.
-Apart from being successful restaurateur, she is also a renowned food consultant.
+She was able to make it a talking point of the city with delicious flavours, design and ambience.
+Apart from being a successful restaurateur, she is also a renowned food consultant.

 11. Manisha Bhasin

 Manisha Bhasin is gregarious, level-headed and confident having about 29 years. of experience in the culinary industry.
 Having worked at ITC Maurya as a Senior Executive Chef she has beautifully been cooking ever since and has a basket full of experience with her.